alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 >BlueField-3 requires additional eMMC drivers with become available with SLES SP6 or Micro 6.0.
 >For SLE Micro another installation method should be used with a raw image and a custom script.

-Download .raw.xz image of SLES 15sp6 or Micro 6.0 arm64 version.(The official release will be available soon.
+Download .raw.xz image (arm64 version) of SLES 15sp6 or Micro 6.0.
+(The official release will be available soon from SCC.
 Beta version is available upon request)

 To make a .bfb file download a custom script ./mk-slemicro-bfb.sh and run it as: